 Evolving Threat Landscape for Mobile Banking and Fintech Apps in 2022

 Going into 2022, we’ve seen a clear evolution in the complexity of the threat landscape.
-This evolution has major implications on the mobile banking app security requirements financial services and fintech companies are looking at.
+This evolution has major implications for the mobile banking app security requirements financial services and fintech companies are looking at.
 Leading up to 2o22, we’ve seen the following threats emerge:

 Mobile Banking Trojans

 Malware in general and Mobile Banking Trojans specifically have emerged as one of the biggest threats to mobile banking.
-Mobile Banking Trojans can take many different forms but they all share two things in common; the purpose is to defraud mobile banking customers by stealing money from their accounts and every Android banking trojan starts with a permission escalation attack by abusing the Android Accessibility Service.
+Mobile Banking Trojans can take many different forms, but they all share two things in common: the purpose is to defraud mobile banking customers by stealing money from their accounts, and every Android banking trojan starts with a permission escalation attack by abusing the Android Accessibility Service.

 App Overlay Attacks / Screen Overlay Attacks

-In most cases the unassuming end-user has no idea an app overlay attack is happening until they experience the negative effects of the attack.
+In most cases, the unassuming end-user has no idea an app overlay attack is happening until they experience the negative effects of the attack.